“Hey Yamin, when you wanted to leave,” my Contracts Manager asked me at the closure stage of my previous project. “One month!” I replied.

 Answer: The Earned Man-hour is the achieved or completed man-hours, and the actuals are the man-hours spent on an activity or project.

 For Example: Say we have to build a wall through masonry block-work.
 We estimated that it needs 100 man-hours, and it will take 5 days to complete the work.

-Therefore from the above scenario we got, 100 man-hours for 5 days work
+Therefore from the above scenario, we got 100 man-hours for 5 days of work

 Productivity is 100/5 = 20 man-hours/day